 It’s predicted to rain on landing/ I predict we’ll have a drink

-It was approaching Halloween, and the proverbial Spooky Lady’s Sideshow was in full effect.
-The barmaids were called Eyes and Baby, their real names we presume.
-Or was she Baby Blue?
-In any case, the thin man and Eyes made eyes, in an innocent way, at least so the story is told.
+Still, the thin man has a few dollars in his pocket as he walks into a bar just outside of Chinatown.
+Halloween is approaching, and the proverbial Spooky Lady’s Sideshow is in full effect.
+The barmaids are Eyes and Baby, or is she Baby Blue?
+In any case, the thin man and Eyes make eyes, in an innocent way, so the story is told.

 But of course no game is really ever between two players alone.
-Baby Blue was watching—tough to tell her rooting interest.
-And the bar as a whole, the field so to speak, was tuning in to the frequencies of the game as the regulars made small talk and the travelers weak-tea passes at the local girls.
+Baby’s watching—tough to tell her rooting interest.
+And, after Eyes breaks and a few balls fall, the bar as a whole starts tuning in to the frequencies of the game as the regulars make small talk and the travelers weak-tea passes at the local girls.
 Local girls are no push-over; sometimes folks get the wrong idea on that end.
-Certainly Eyes and Baby Blue could take care of themselves.
+The thin man always did like the locals; heck, it’s part of the travelers’ creed.
+After all, everybody is a local somewhere.
+Certainly Eyes and Baby could take care of themselves.

-The game began; the thin man potted a few easy balls.
-Eyes surged back, she’d been around more than she looked.
+Eyes missed and the thin man was able to sink a few easy balls before Eyes surged back, she’d been around more than she looked.
 She was an expert at drinking what the punter was drinking.
 That’s a key part of the art of the barmaid, an underrated profession at the best of times.

-The game was nine ball, what else?
+The game is nine ball, what else?
 Eight ball is for rookies, a southerners game.
-The thin man hailed from the north and he knew a thing or two about sequencing.
-It goes with the territory of an undersea mechanic, after all.
+The thin man hailed from the north; he knew a thing or two about sequencing.
+You see, the thin man had had a bit of a specialized role onboard the cruise ship where he had worked as a dealer in the casino.
+As a result, he also possessed some of the skills of a card shark, a mechanic.
+Sequencing goes with the territory of a mechanic, after all.

-The thin man was beginning to feel a bit ill–the combination of sea legs, Eyes’ Eyes, a cheeky Cognac or two, and the unfortunate wafts of burning tires from the docks (it all goes down on the docks, as is told).
-He carries on nonetheless, and takes a two ball lead when Eyes surges back, tying it up with only the 9 ball to go.
+Mid-game and the thin man is beginning to fade a bit–the combination of Eyes’ eyes, and a cheeky Cognac or three is taking its toll.
+Eyes sinks the 8 and only the 9 ball is left.
 It’s a touch and go situation.
 The skeletons muse over the action with as much interest as they can muster from beyond the great blue veil.
 The couple on the rail stops sniffing whatever they are sniffing, and ask the thin man to join them for a round.
-No time for that nonsense.
-Sea legs and beady cat eyes aside, the game is the game.
+No time for that.
+Cheeky Cognacs and beady cat eyes aside, a game is a game.

 Eyes edges the nine right up to the pocket, leaving the thin man a clean shot.
 He leans in from the left and drops it, silky smooth like.
 Baby claps and Eyes bats.
 Game over, though the thin man knows that Eyes could have had him the whole time.
 She was just being hospitable.
 A good host for a weary traveler.